Here’s a List of the DC-Area Bars and Restaurants Closed Due to Coronavirus

 Takeout/Delivery Only

-2 Amys: Takeout from the restaurant; call
+2 Amys (Cathedral Heights): Takeout from the restaurant; call

-Anju: Takeout ordering via website or call (beginning March 16)
+Anju (Dupont Circle): Takeout ordering via website or call (beginning March 16)

-All-Purpose: Delivery via Caviar
+All-Purpose (Shaw, Navy Yard): Delivery via Caviar

-Boundary Stone: Delivery via Caviar
+Boundary Stone (Bloomingdale): Delivery via Caviar

-Call Your Mother: Takeout from the restaurant; call or in-person
+Call Your Mother (Park View): Takeout from the restaurant; call or in-person

-Chiko: Takeout and delivery via Caviar and DoorDash (beginning March 16)
+Chiko (Dupont, Barracks Row): Takeout and delivery via Caviar and DoorDash (beginning March 16)

-Emilie’s (as of March 16): Takeout from the restaurant; details TBD
+Emilie’s (Capitol Hill, as of March 16): Takeout from the restaurant; details TBD

-Etto: Takeout from the restaurant; call
+Etto (Logan Circle): Takeout from the restaurant; call or order online

-Izakaya Seki: Takeout from the restaurant; call or online
+Izakaya Seki (Shaw): Takeout from the restaurant; call or online

-Ivy & Coney: Delivery and takeout via GrubHub
+Ivy & Coney (Shaw): Delivery and takeout via GrubHub

-Mandu: Takeout and delivery via Caviar (beginning March 16)
+Mandu (Mt.
+Vernon Triangle): Takeout and delivery via Caviar (beginning March 16)

+Neighborhood Restaurant Group (multiple area locations): All locations, including Red Apron, Iron Gate, and Hazel, will offer delivery via DoorDash/Caviar.
+Look for beer and wine delivery options soon.

-Pom Pom: Takeout from the restaurant (meals as well as items like toilet paper, frozen chicken, eggs, milk, and bottled water).
+Pom Pom (Petworth): Takeout from the restaurant (meals as well as items like toilet paper, frozen chicken, eggs, milk, and bottled water).

-Red Hen: Takeout from the restaurant; call
+Red Hen (Bloomingdale): Takeout from the restaurant; call

-ThinkFoodGroup Restaurants—Jaleo, China Chilcano, America Eats Tavern
+ThinkFoodGroup Restaurants: Jaleo, China Chilcano, America Eats Tavern.
+Pickup meals, details coming soon.